angular/angular/aio/content/guide/universal.md

 Displaying the first page quickly can be critical for user engagement.

-Captive users of a line-of-business app may have to wait.
-But a casual visitor will switch to a faster site if your app takes "too long" to show the first page.

-While [AOT](guide/aot-compiler) compilation speeds up application start times, it might not be fast enough for some of your audience, especially users on mobile devices with slow connections.
 [53% of mobile site visits are abandoned](https://www.doubleclickbygoogle.com/articles/mobile-speed-matters/) if pages take longer than 3 seconds to load.
 Your app may have to launch faster to engage these users before they decide to do something else.